wilsonsilva/hello-google-cloud-functions/README.md

 - Under __Which API are you using?__ select *Cloud Functions API*
 - Under __Are you planning to use this API with App Engine or Compute Engine?__ select *No, I’m not using them*

+### Installing and setting up the Google Cloud SDK

-4. Install and initialize the Cloud SDK.
+1. Install and initialize the Cloud SDK.

 - https://cloud.google.com/sdk/docs/quickstart

+### Connecting the local project with the Google Cloud

-5. Setup the function name and project ID in the environment file `.env`
+1. Setup the function name and project ID in the environment file `.env`

 The project ID can be found in the project's dashboard